Concerned Israel sees some hope in Syrian weapons plan

 "Confidence in an American commitment that Iran won't get the bomb has been strengthened," he said, cautioning that Israel would nonetheless be looking carefully at Syria's next moves to see if they made good on their pledge to give up poison gas.

-Dismissing Tehran's assertion that its nuclear programme is not intended to produce weapons, Israel views the civil war in neighbouring Syria almost entirely through the prism of Iran.
+Dismissing Tehran's assertion that its nuclear program is not intended to produce weapons, Israel views the civil war in neighboring Syria almost entirely through the prism of Iran.

 When Obama accused Syrian government forces of crossing a "red line" last month in using chemical weapons, Israel said some punishment was needed.
 It feared that inaction would only encourage Tehran to ignore another "red line" - one that Netanyahu himself has set on Iran's nuclear capabilities.